 In the morning, while the guys went quad-riding, my girlfriend and I went for a walk along the coulee next to their property.
 We saw petroglyphs on the hillside, as well as a great variety of cacti and wildflowers.We found Maricopa County to be pretty laid-back.
 Many ranchers and cowboy types own property near our friends’ home and they all watch out for each other.
 Many of them enjoy attending and/or participating in numerous team-roping and rodeo events over the winter.

 Harrah’s Ak-Chin is a large casino resort complex within about 10 miles of our friends’ home.
 In addition to the relatively new casino and hotel, it hosts a large movie theater and entertainment complex along with play areas for kids.
 We took a quick tour of the complex and enjoyed a great lunch there.

 After lunch, we took a drive around the area, as well as to nearby Apache County, where we visited John Wayne’s 26 Bar Ranch.
 This ranch is located on route 260 at Eagar, AZ – close to Springerville, AZ.
 John Wayne bought the 50- thousand acre property in 1964 and ran an 80-thousand head Hereford cattle feeding operation.
 The area takes pride in “The Duke’s” connection and stories abound of his many visits to the area and how sociable he was with the locals.

 We were surprised to find vineyards while out on our afternoon drive.
-One wouldn’t think the dessert would be conducive to grape growing.
+One wouldn’t think the desert would be conducive to grape growing.
 Apparently there are a few wineries in the area and some have tasting rooms.